Portugal Venomous Snakes and Poisonous Spiders

 Portugal, like many of the warmer climate countries in Europe, has its fair share of venomous snakes.
 Although allegedly, there is only one venomous snake in Portugal which is harmful to humans.

 Vacations or holidays to Portugal can be ruined if people do not take extra care when they are walking about in the rural areas.
-Although snakes are mainly shy, they will attack if provoked.
+Although snakes are mainly shy, they will attack if provoked, agitated, or protecting their young.

-The general populations of snakes in many countries have been falling over recent years.
+The general population of snakes in many countries have been falling over recent years.
 Mainly due to the onslaught of mans house building projects destroying the snakes natural habitat.
 The most common snakes that are found in Portugal are:

 1) The Ladder Snake